-Snohomish River Salmon Fishing
+Snohomish River Offers Great Salmon Fishing!

-Snohomish River Coho Fishing
+Snohomish River Coho Salmon Fishing

-Snohomish River Humpy Fishing
+Snohomish River Humpy Salmon Fishing

 Snohomish River Chum Salmon Fishing

-Snohomish River Bank Fishing Spots
+Snohomish River Salmon Fishing Map

 Legion Park is accessed from Marine View Drive and is located in north Everett.
 This spot is an anglers first chance to catch salmon headed up the Snohomish River.
 Cast small metal jigs (Buzz Bombs, Pline Lazer Minnows) for Pinks and Coho.
 Twitching hoochie jigs for Pinks also works well in the lower Snohomish.

 Lowell-Snohomish River Road is located on the south bank between Everett and Snohomish.
 The road parallels the lower Snohomish and offers many pullouts for fishing spots.
 The river is tidal and slow moving in the lower stretches downstream from Snohomish.
 Cast small metal jigs (Buzz Bombs, Pline Lazer Minnows) for Pinks and Coho.
 Twitching hoochie jigs for Pinks also works well in the lower Snohomish.
 Cast and retrieve Dick Nite Spoons, or fish these productive spoons under a float.
 Humpy Specials can work extremely well for Pinks here.